henrik7264/CPP_Actors/README.md

 #### Observations related to State Machines

-The state machine is tricky construction, but care has been taken to make it simple and safe to use:
+The state machine is a bit tricky, but care has been taken to make it simple and safe to use:

 1. A state machine is tightly coupled to an Actor.
 In fact, the state machine can not be used outside the scope of an Actor.
-2. A transition is an atomic operation, but with some restrictions.
+2. A transition is an "atomic" operation, but with some restrictions.
 It works as follows:
     1. A message is published by an Actor.
     2. The state machine will check if it has a transition that is triggered by the message event.
     3. If this is the case, the state machine will be locked until the transition has been executed.